 When the Module or Control Has Failed

 If water reaches the tray but the cubes never eject, or the harvest arm sweeps but no ice forms, the ice maker module or its thermostat may be done.
-On most GE models the whole module unclips and replaces as one assembly.
-That part typically runs $90 to $200.
-It is a common repair and usually worth doing on a fridge under 10 years old.
+A tech confirms the fault with a quick functional test, then swaps the module as a single assembly.
+The part typically runs $90 to $200, and it is a sensible repair on a fridge under 10 years old.

 For a wider look at GE sealed systems, cooling fans, and control boards across the Monogram, Profile, and Cafe lines, see our GE appliance repair guide.
 If the whole fridge is warm and not just the ice maker, start with our refrigerator repair guide instead.